-The human IgE ELISA kit is for measurement of IgE in human serum1 and fluids.
-The assay uses two monoclonal antibodies developed at Life Diagnostics; one for solid phase immobilization (microtiter wells), the other, conjugated to HRP, is used for detection.
+The monkey IgE ELISA kit is designed for measurement of IgE in rhesus and cynomolgus monkey serum.
+The assay uses two IgE monoclonal antibodies developed at Life Diagnostics.
+One is used for solid phase immobilization (microtiter wells).
+The other, conjugated to HRP, is used for detection.

-IgE is the least abundant immunoglobulin in serum, typically present at levels of approximately 100 ng/ml.
+IgE is the least abundant immunoglobulin in serum, typically present at levels of approximately 100 ng/ml (refs 1 & 2).
 It is involved in allergic reactions, binding to Fc receptors on basophils and mast cells.
 Subsequent binding of antigen to IgE triggers release of histamine and other vasoactive amines.
 IgE levels are elevated in asthma, eczema, rhinitis, and parasitic infections.